ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

 It's important to note that `a`, the return type of `handleHttpException`, is not constrained in any way but may be made to contain whatever information required by the rest of our program logic.

 We also see that the parametric type `m` is further required to have a `MonadIO` instance.
 Fine, web connections are one form of I/O, so this makes some sense.
-What may be new is that rather than being in the usual form `.. -> IO a`, the computation is "lifted" to the MonadIO class, thus taking the form `MonadIO m => .. -> m a`.
-It's as if we went from saying "something of this type" to "something of a type that satisfies this property".
+What may be novel to some readers is that rather than being in the usual form `.. -> IO a`, the computation is "lifted" to the MonadIO class, thus taking the form `MonadIO m => .. -> m a`.
+It's as if we went from saying "something of this type" to "something of a type that satisfies this property" (or "that can perform this effect").

+We'll learn about the implications of this style in the next section.